JJudge0/Ping-Pong-Game/README.md

  The program should include the following: 2 Paddles,Ball,ScoreBoard, Game Panel, Game Frame;
  1) GameFrame-- Houses all of the components of the Game Panel.
- 2) GamePanel: Includes the rules aswell the ball and paddles that are going to be displayed on the Game Frame.
+ 2) GamePanel-- Includes the rules aswell the ball and paddles that are going to be displayed on the Game Frame.
-#### Snake: Should grow everytime an apple is eaten by the snake.
+#### Paddles: 2 Players can play the game:
+> Player 1 can play with Arrow Keys.
+>
+> Player 2 can play with W and S keys.
+>
+> W is for UP
+>
+> S is for Down
 #### ScoreBoard: Should display the score when a snake eats a apple.
 #### GameOver: A gameover when the user dies by eating itself, crashing into border.